Topological defects in lattice models and affine Temperley-Lieb algebra: Introduction

 Let us describe this type of defect operators in more precise mathematical terms.
 First of all, the $\aTL$ algebras depend on $n$ (the number of sites) and a loop parameter $\q+\q^{-1}$.
-In this paper, we consider only the case of $\q$ a generic complex number (not a root of unity, we leave the root of unity case discussion for a forthcoming paper).
-The $\aTL$ algebra can be obtained as a quotient of the so-called affine Hecke algebra of type $\hat{A}_{n-1}$ where all central elements are known---they form the algebra of symmetric Laurent polynomials in Jucys-Murphy elements $J_i$, for $1\leq i \leq n$.
-One of our main mathematical results in this paper is that the image of this affine Hecke center inside~$\aTL$ is generated by the two elements $Y$ and $\bar{Y}$, i.e. their powers can be written as symmetric polynomials in the $J_i$, and vice versa.
-We shall call this natural subalgebra in the center of $\aTL$ the \textit{symmetric center} $\ZY$.
-Moreover, we show that products of Chebyshev polynomials in $Y$ and $\bar{Y}$ provide a ``canoncical" basis in $\ZY$ with \textsl{non-negative integer} structure constants, i.e.\ a product of two defect operators is decomposed onto defect operators again, and with non-negative multiplicities.
-The multiplicities are interpreted as fusion rules of the defects.
+One of our main mathematical results is Theorem~\ref{thm:main} stating that for any non-zero value of $\q$, that is not a root of unity, the two central elements $Y$ and $\bar{Y}$ generate the center $\Z$ of the affine TL algebra $\aTL$.
+As a by-product we obtain an expression of symmetric Laurent polynomials in the Jucys-Murphy elements in terms of $Y$ and $\bar{Y}$: the power-sum polynomials have a simple relation to the Chebychev polynomials in $Y$ and $\bar{Y}$ of 1st kind, this is discussed in Section~\ref{sec:JM-elements}.
+Moreover, we show that for $\q$ a generic complex number\footnote{i.e.\ for $\q$ not a root of unity, we leave the root of unity case discussion for a forthcoming paper.} products of Chebyshev polynomials in $Y$ and $\bar{Y}$ provide a ``canonical" basis in $\Z$ with \textsl{non-negative integer} structure constants.
+The spin-$j$ defect operators mentioned above are defined as the $2j$-th Chebyshev polynomials and they thus form a special basis in the center, i.e.\ a product of two defect operators is decomposed onto defect operators again, and with non-negative multiplicities.
+These multiplicities are interpreted as fusion rules of the defects.